yeehaa123/elab/CHAT/platform.md

 # Grant Proposal

 University of Amsterdam
-Coding the Humanities – Platform for programming and collaborative humanities research
+Coding the Humanities – Platform as Interface

 ## Platform

-* Staffing requirements, in time and money, for each year of the project:
+Staffing requirements, in time and money, for each year of the project:

 How many PhDs?
 How many post-docs?
 How many researchers?

- * IT costs?
+IT costs?
 Any hardware or software acquisition costs?
 Infrastructural requirements = server space for building platform?
 Travel costs? yes. researchers publish for conferences

 Partners: Robin Boast (UvA), Jan Hein Hoogstad (UvA), Katja Kwastek (VU), Sabrina Sauer (UvA), Ginette Verstraete (VU), Joris van Zundert